Here are the top Institutional holders of Progyny Inc. (PGNY) shares

-Progyny Inc. (NASDAQ: PGNY) is -26.99% lower on its value in year-to-date trading and has touched a low of $25.67 and a high of $53.33 in the current 52-week trading range.
+Progyny Inc. (NASDAQ: PGNY) is -35.93% lower on its value in year-to-date trading and has touched a low of $25.67 and a high of $53.15 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PGNY stock was last observed hovering at around $36.63 in the last trading session, with the day’s gains setting it 0.13%.
+The PGNY stock was last observed hovering at around $31.98 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $55.00 for the next 12 months.
+It is also 47.97% off the consensus price target high of $62.00 offered by 7 analysts, but current levels are 35.48% higher than the price target low of $50.00 for the same period.

 Sponsored

-The stock witnessed a -16.25% loss in the last 1 month and extending the period to 3 months gives it a -5.74%, and is 7.11% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.36% over the week and 5.64% over the month.
+The stock witnessed a -20.07% loss in the last 1 month and extending the period to 3 months gives it a -22.92%, and is -11.93% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.02% over the week and 5.68% over the month.

 Progyny Inc. (PGNY) Analyst Forecasts